Sunsara Taylor

-Sunsara Taylor is a political activist affiliated with the Harlem-based Revolutionary Communist Party, USA, also known as RCP or RevCom.
+Sunsara Taylor is an American far-left political activist, and member of the Revolutionary Communist Party, USA.
 She has been a vocal opponent of the anti-abortion movement, the sex industry, and U.S. imperialism, having previously debated these topics on Fox News.

 Activism

-Since its founding in 2020, Taylor has been a co-host of The RNL – Revolution, Nothing Less – Show, a weekly YouTube show that advocates for global communist revolution grounded in Bob Avakian's work.
+Taylor has been a co-host of The RNL – Revolution, Nothing Less – Show, a weekly YouTube show that advocates for global communist revolution grounded in Bob Avakian's work, since its founding in 2020.
 Many of the groups she leads have been described as front groups for RevCom and Avakian.

-World Can't Wait

 In 2005, Taylor co-founded World Can't Wait.
 In a 2006 article for the group, "Comparing Bush to Hitler: Lessons for Today", she wrote that the presidency of George W. Bush was "fascistic", and called for Bush to be "driven from office".

-Stop Patriarchy

-Taylor is also a frontwoman for Stop Patriarchy, leading the group's 2013 promotional tour, the Abortion Rights Freedom Ride.

-Stop Patriarchy has been described as the "pro-choice group Texas feminists hate"; Texans for Reproductive Justice has said it opposes "Stop Patriarchy’s messaging, tactics, dishonesty, and racism".
+Taylor is also a frontwoman for Stop Patriarchy and led the group's 2013 promotional tour, the Abortion Rights Freedom Ride.
+Stop Patriarchy has been described as the "pro-choice group Texas feminists hate" and has been criticized by Texans for Reproductive Justice for its "messaging, tactics, dishonesty, and racism".
 The group has elicited controversy for wearing chains and chanting, "Forced motherhood is female enslavement!"
-Taylor has responded by accusing Texans for Reproductive Justice of hypocrisy, saying that at "the top of the Texans for Reproductive Justice site is a flag that flew over half of Mexico.
-They're flying a southern slave-state flag.
-Texas was created in order to expand the power of slave states in Congress.
-The hypocrisy is stunning."

-Taylor also led protests against the release of the film Fifty Shades of Grey.
+In response, Taylor accused Texans for Reproductive Justice of hypocrisy, citing their use of a flag that flew over half of Mexico and calling their hypocrisy "stunning".
+Taylor also led protests against the release of the film Fifty Shades of Grey with Stop Patriarchy.